 A jug of cottage cheese and one pie.
 Swim, Kostroma!

-Where Marya bathed, the grass spread.
+Where Marya swam, the grass spread out.

-My Kostroma, Kostromushka, merry little head!
+My Kostroma, Kostromushka, cheerful little head!

 Kostromushka has jelly and pancakes, Kostromushka has hot pies!